 "The boast of heraldry, the pomp of power,

-all that wealth ever gave,
+All that beauty, all that wealth ever gave,

 Await alike the inevitable hour.